sdurz/sdurz-me/_posts/2021-04-25-anonymizer-bot-with-ubot.md

 category: development
 ---

-This is what it takes to implement an anonymizer bot with **uBot** that intercepts interruption signals and shuts down properly:
+This is what it takes to implement an anonymizer bot with **uBot**.

+The bot will echo back any message on a private chat but the _/start_ command, please not that this behaviour is achived just by composing existing matchers.
+The bot will also that intercept and handle properly any interruption signal by calling a cancel function on the context.

 ```golang
 // A simple anonymizer bot that echoes back any message it gets in a private chat, so that you can forward it without exposing the original sender.